 2. Choose the pair of words that best completes the sentence:

 The -------- of the timetable caused some ----------

-3. The following list of 20 words contains 10 that are incorrectly spelt.
-Write the letter that corresponds to each incorrectly spelt word in the answer box
+- The following list of 20 words contains 10 that are incorrectly spelled.
+Write the letter that corresponds to each incorrectly spelled word in the answer box.

 Missing Word Questions

 These questions are designed to measure your vocabulary, specifically your understanding of precise word meanings.